 Figure 2: Stratified random designs resulting from the stratified random design optimization algorithm using three and four strata for the otter ((A) and (B)) and beam ((C) and (D)) trawl gears.
 Distance to shore and latitude characterize the different strata.
-Locations of 100 stations drawn from their respective optimal allocations are superimposed as points.
-Sampling density in each stratum is shown in the legend.
+An example of 100 stations randomly drawn from the optimal allocation are superimposed as points.
+The proportion of stations allocated across strata are shown in the legend.

 Survey Performance

 The random designs (SRS and STRS) monotonically decreased in True CV with increased sample size for both gears.
-Since CV and precision are conversely related (lower True CV is interpreted as higher precision and vice versa), we will describe survey performance using both terminology.
+Since CV and precision are conversely related (lower True CV is interpreted as higher precision and vice versa), we will describe survey performance using both terms.
 The STRS designs often provided lower True CVs than the SRS designs at equivalent sample sizes, especially for taxa collected via the otter trawl (Figure 3).
-The increase in precision from a random to a stratified design was less for the taxa sampled with the beam trawl, with many taxa performing similarly to the SRS design (Figure 4).
-Given the limited number of data used to condition the operating model, the inconsistent +/- 5% bias observed with the estimated index is fairly low (Figures 5 and 6).
+The increase in precision from a random to a stratified design was less for the taxa sampled with the beam trawl, with many taxa performing similarly to the SRS design (Figure 5).
+Given the limited data used to condition the operating model, the inconsistent +/- 5% bias observed with the estimated index is fairly low (Figures 4 and 6).

-The fixed-grid systematic design often provided the lowest True CVs compared to the two random designs; however, this design displayed inconsistent behavior, as the True CV did not always decrease with sample size.
-Furthermore, there was a tradeoff observed for many taxa where lower True CVs were associated with much higher RRMSE of CV (Figure 5).
-The higher RRMSE of CV of the fixed systematic grid was attributed to a high positive bias of the simulated sample CVs relative to the True CV (Figures 5 and 6).
-The bias in the index for the fixed-grid systematic designs were not consistent across total sample size, with as much as a 25% fluctuation in average bias (Figures 4 and 6).
+The SYS design often provided the lowest True CVs compared to the two random designs; however, this design displayed inconsistent behavior, as the True CV did not always decrease with sample size.
+Furthermore, there was a tradeoff observed for many taxa under both gears, where lower True CVs were associated with much higher RRMSE of CV (Figures 3 and 5).
+The higher RRMSE of CV of the fixed systematic grid was attributed to a high positive bias of the simulated sample CVs relative to the True CV (Figures 4 and 6).
+The average bias of the abundance indices for the SYS designs across taxa were not consistent across total sample size, with as much as a 25% fluctuation in average bias (Figures 4 and 6).